Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Abington, MA?

 Abington’s neighborhoods each present unique weed management challenges.
-Areas with glacial till soils, such as North Abington, experience poor drainage and acidic pH (5.5-6.5), requiring careful chemical selection.
-Sandy outwash zones in South Abington offer excellent drainage but may need more frequent irrigation.
-Rocky shallow soils in the Center and marine clay near the town’s eastern edge influence weed emergence and application timing.
-Proximity to wetlands and streams triggers buffer requirements under the Wetlands Protection Act, while Zone II wellhead protection areas restrict chemical use.
-School zones, parks, and organic farms require enhanced safety and drift prevention.
-Historic Districts and HOAs may have additional landscape standards.
+Areas with glacial till soils (e.g., North Abington) have poor drainage, while sandy outwash (South Abington) offers excellent drainage but may require more frequent irrigation.
+Rocky shallow soils are common in the western sections, limiting root depth, and marine clay is found near water bodies.
+Acidic pH (5.5-6.5) is typical throughout, affecting chemical selection.
+Proximity to wetlands and streams requires buffer zones per the Wetlands Protection Act, and Zone II wellhead protection areas restrict chemical use.
+School zones, parks, and organic farms require enhanced safety protocols.
+Invasive species like Japanese knotweed and garlic mustard are concentrated along disturbed corridors.
+Community values, property standards, and HOA covenants influence management approaches.

 Abington Building Department